lab-cosmo/chemiscope/paper/paper.md

 package providing platform-specific integrations.
 The Python API builds the chemiscope dataset from atomic structures, associated properties, and visualization settings, and exports it in the JSON schema consumed by the JavaScript renderer.
-The interface is organized as a linked map, structure, and info panels.
+The interface is organized into linked map, structure, and information panels.
 The map panel uses Plotly.js to render 2D and 3D scatter plots [@plotlyjs], the structure panel uses 3Dmol.js for molecular rendering and supports both atomistic styles and biomolecular cartoons.

 The map rendering is a primary performance bottleneck for large datasets.
-Chemiscope 1.0 introduces adaptive Level of Detail (LOD) rendering for scatter views, which downsample the huge datasets based on screen-space density.
-In practice, this handles the maps with more than 500,000 points on commodity hardware, without requiring users to pre-filter or manually decimate their data.
+Chemiscope 1.0 introduces adaptive Level of Detail (LOD) rendering for scatter views, which downsample large datasets based on screen-space density, i.e., how many points would overlap in the current view.
+As users zoom or change view parameters, the displayed subset is updated to preserve both responsiveness and visual structure.
+In practice, this handles maps with more than 500,000 points on commodity hardware, without requiring users to pre-filter or manually decimate their data.